 For more photos and videos from my Alaska cruise see my Alaska’s Eastern Passages Facebook album.
 Keep reading for more firsthand insight on this trip and ship in my other articles, Expert Aboard Catalyst Yacht Review and I Took an Alaska Small Ship Cruise During COVID-19.

 This cruise review was written by an AdventureSmith Explorations crew member.
-The Catalyst and Westward are on our curated list Alaska yacht charters and are perfect for a full-boat charter.
-Read all of our small ship Alaska cruise reviews for more detailed insights from our time aboard in Alaska, or contact one of our Adventure Specialists to learn more about charter cruises, small ship cruises and wilderness adventures: 1-800-620-2875.
+The Catalyst and Westward, both on our list of small ships to Alaska, are also on our curated list Alaska yacht charters and are perfect for a full-boat charter.
+Read all of our small ship Alaska cruise reviews for more detailed insights from our time aboard in Alaska, or contact one of our Adventure Specialists to learn more about charter cruises, small ship cruises and wilderness adventures.
+View all our Alaska trips or call 1-800-620-2875.